30+ Things to Do this Spring in Lancaster, PA

 11. Take a tranquil countryside ride on the Strasburg Rail Road.
 In addition to their daily 45-minute rides, they also host a variety of events from a wine & cheese train to kid-friendly events.

-13. Back on stage at Sight & Sound Theatres, Jesus is a must-see for those looking for a wholesome Bible story brought to life.
+13. On stage at Sight & Sound Theatres, their new story, Queen Esther is a must-see for those looking for a wholesome Bible story brought to life.
 You’ll be thrilled by the vibrant costumes and scenery, breathtaking effect, and talent-filled musical numbers as the story of Jesus unfolds.

 15. Head over to Lancaster Central Market, Root’s Market or Green Dragon to make the most of the early vegetables and fruits harvested in the spring.
 It’s the perfect time to score some asparagus, peas, and rhubarb.